 The Economic Development Strategy for County Meath 2014-2022 acknowledges that the level of educational attainment among the County's outbound commuters exceeds that of the Country as a whole and these skillsets are one of the principle advantages the County has in terms of attracting both indigenous employment and Foreign Direct Investment (FDI).
 Educational attainment outside of this group is relatively low when compared with the national average.
 Therefore, access to good quality educational facilities for all citizens of the County is a key requirement to encourage the economy of the County to continue to grow.
 Educational facilities have an important role to play in sustaining our town centres and in developing sustainable and balanced communities.
-These facilities function as important public buildings in the County.
-The Department of Education is responsible for the delivery of educational facilities and services.
+These facilities for the delivery of educational facilities and services.
 The Council works proactively with the Department of Education on an ongoing basis to identify educational needs and the spatial and land use implications of same as they arise.
 Under a nationally agreed Memorandum of Understanding (MoU), the Council assists in identifying and promoting sites for new primary and post-primary schools in conjunction with the Department through regular meetings and communications